MarsBased/handbook/sections/operations.md

 Anything related to logistics and how to make your day better, ask her.
 This includes the benefits & perks of being a MarsBased employee and much more.

-Leire is also in charge of the organisation of Startup Grind events and our annual conference.
+Leire is also in charge of the organisation of the [Startup Grind Barcelona](http://www.startupgrind.com/barcelona) events and our annual [Startup Grind Tech](https://startupgrind.cat) conference.

 ## Marketing and sales